-The celebrated dancer Saharet was born Paulina Clarissa Molony, on 23 March 1878, to Benjamin Robert Molony, an illiterate Irish tailor and Elizabeth (nee Foon), a 19-year-old from Ballarat.
+The celebrated dancer Saharet was born Paulina Clarissa Molony, on 23 March 1878, to Benjamin Robert Molony, an illiterate Irish tailor and Elizabeth (nee Foon), a 19-year-old of part Chinese ancestry from Ballarat.
 She was delivered at home in Rowena Parade, in the heart of the working class Melbourne suburb of Richmond.
 A sister, Martha Lily, was born in 1879 and another, Julia Millicent, in 1881.
-(See Notes 2 and 3)
+(See Notes below)

 Above: Part of Paulina Clarissa Molony’s Australian birth certificate, dated 23 March, 1878.
 Via Births, Deaths & Marriages, Victoria

 2 – 23 March 1878.
 Rowena Parade.
 Town of Richmond, County of Bourke

 3 – Paulina Clarissa.
 Not present

 5 – Benjamin Molony.
 Tailor.
 25. Limerick Ireland [Father’s name, age, place of birth]

 6 – March 17, 1877, Melbourne Victoria [Date of marriage]

 7 – Elizabeth Molony formerly Foon, 19.
 Ballarat Victoria.
 [Mother’s name, maiden name, age, place of birth]